left-h4nded/Arcalive-guide/README.md

 ![how to find nr](images/9.png)

 > [!WARNING]
-> Just in case, DO NOT ENTER "국룰, ㄱㄹ" itself as password lol
+> Just in case, DO NOT ENTER 국룰 itself as password lol

 ![how to find nr](images/10.png)